 It is best for both partners to be on the same page with regards to the date of separation.
 However, if you disagree, you might need evidence of the separation date.
 Dates are sometimes reflected in texts or emails or other social media posts.
 You can also record the separation date on a calendar or in a journal, tell your mutual friends you have separated, and keep emails from your ex-partner.

 The date of separation is not always the date one person moves out of the family home.
 It is the date that you informed your spouse that you wished to separate.
 It also means that you acted separate from them with regards to sexual relations and other relationship characteristics.

 How Can I Protect My Property?

-Another option is to apply for an order with the court restraining your ex from selling or borrowing against assets.
+Another option is to apply for an interim order with the court.
 This could prevent your ex from selling or transferring property that is subject to a family law proceeding.